top of page

 Spring 2020, Spring 2021, Spring 2022; BMME 890-005/ BMME 490-003

-Spring 2023; BMME 524-001/BMME 890-005
+Spring 2023, Spring 2024, (Spring 2025 scheduled); BMME 524-001/BMME 890-005

 Biomolecular Sensing Technologies: (3 credit)

-The formal lecture will be broken into four parts; 1) overview lectures on the principles of biosensors and diagnostic devices, biomolecules for biosensor, 2) the review of recent biosensor development, 3) the case studies of biosensors, and 4) final presentations by students.
+The formal lecture will be broken into four parts; 1) overview lectures on the principles of biosensors and diagnostic devices, biomolecules for biosensors, 2) the review of recent biosensor development, 3) the case studies of biosensors, and 4) final presentations by students.

-The case studies will be organized as the live demonstration of biosensors, including the preparation of biosensors and operations of biosensors, which are carried out at the instructor’s laboratory.
+The case studies will be organized as live demonstrations of biosensors, including the preparation of biosensors and operations of biosensors, which are carried out at the instructor’s laboratory.
 The case studies aim to investigate and understand the composition, components, structure, principle, and utility (and recipe!) of the practical biosensor utilized in the medical field/self-care, and to understand the strategic design of biosensors.
-The market-driven technological development of the biosensor in the diabetes care business will be also introduced.
+The market-driven technological development of biosensors in the diabetes care business will be also introduced.
 Finally, students will present their research project on the development of biosensors for particular biomedical purposes, which is the last part of the course.

 bottom of page